STUDY JAPANESE ONLINE WITH NATIVES HERE

 Japan flag

 To implement his idea and distribute wealth, he believes that one of the guidelines will be to adjust the income tax rate.
-The increase in collection of the richest will subsidize actions and policies for the poorest.
-The consumption tax, which is levied on the sale of products, will not see an increase for “about a decade”.
-According to Kristi Govella, director of the German Marshall Fund's Asia program in the US, “Kishida's hope is that economic growth and wealth redistribution will interact in a virtuous cycle.
-But there are some people who fear that he will prioritize redistribution, and end up affecting growth in the process.”
+The increase in revenue from the wealthiest will subsidize actions and policies for the poorest.
+The consumption tax, which is applied to the sale of products, will not see an increase for "about a decade".
+According to the director of the Asia program at the German Marshall Fund in the United States, Kristi Govella, "Kishida's hope is that economic growth and wealth redistribution will interact in a virtuous cycle.
+But there are some people who fear that he will prioritize redistribution, ultimately affecting growth in the process."

 post-pandemic japan